redox-os/rfcs/0000-auth_scheme.md

 [unresolved]: #unresolved-questions

 The interface itself is pretty mutable at this point, and I'm not sure I've covered all the bases with what functionality it actually needs to have.

+Some naming for things (specifically, see `auth:/user/<login-name>/name`, `auth:/user/<login-name>/shell`).

+Also, the actual string-based protocol things (where I'm reading and writing delimited lists, etc).

+I also wonder if users shouldn't store a list of groups that they are in, rather than groups storing a list of users that are in them.